siva-123-hash/realmeWebsite/README.md

 Although, I have an understanding of software development life cycle, example agile , scrum or waterfall.
 For this demo project it would be deficult for me to display my knowledge of these development methodologies.

 Therefore, if you look though my **git commit submit history** I tried to make clear documentation of each changes made throughout the development process.

+# Lessons Learned
+I learned a lot building this application.
+More importantly is git commit documentation, as if I was connecting from a branch into a main development repo.
+Getting used to clearly documenting every changes made is something difficult.